 This document constitutes the American University's Academic Regulations of graduate degree and non-degree programs except those offered exclusively by the Washington College of Law.
 When enrolled in a joint program, students must satisfy the Academic Regulations that relate to both units in which their degree is housed.
-Section 11 delineates how the academic rules and regulations apply to graduate students enrolled in courses, certificates, or programs aligned with the four-term calendar.
+Section 10 delineates how the academic rules and regulations apply to graduate students enrolled in courses, certificates, or programs aligned with the four-term calendar.
 Students are expected to know and follow these regulations; ignorance of a regulation will not be accepted as an excuse for failure to act in accordance with it.
-Academic units and graduate programs may establish additional regulations for their students.
+Academic units and graduate programs may establish additional regulations for their students, but all students must follow these regulations.
 Based on a compelling rationale, an exception to a specific graduate academic regulation may be granted.
-Appendix I details the individual or office that may authorize an allowed exception to a specific policy.